w

 Subscribe for more filmmaking videos like this.

-Before we focus on the ethos definition, let’s look at all three major categories of advertising techniques put forth by Aristotle.
-Several terms describe these: rhetorical appeals, persuasive strategies, and modes of persuasion.
+Before we focus on the ethos definition, let’s look at all three major categories of rhetorical appeals put forth by Aristotle.
+These include ethos, pathos, and logos, otherwise known as the Rhetorical Triangle.

 Inspiring Ads and Commercials - Ethos Pathos Logos Triangle